wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

     }
     ```
-1. The public address is the address to **us** in your RDP connection.
+1. The public address is the address to **use** in your RDP connection.
 Note it down along with your administrator password.

 ## Subtask 2: Connect to VM